xerion0712/Dapp-algorand/README.md

 # End-to-End Web3 dApp: Algorand NFTs and Smart Contracts

 ## Introduction
 Web3 refers to a framework built on decentralized protocols and technologies.
 This stack enables applications that are centered on user control and distributed consensus.
-Core components of Web3 include blockchains, smart contracts, non-fungible tokens (NFTs), decentralized storage networks, oracles, and crypto wallets.[3][1]
+Core components of Web3 include blockchains, smart contracts, non-fungible tokens (NFTs), decentralized storage networks, oracles, and crypto wallets.

 ## Project Objective
 The project addresses the limitations of distributing certificates as static PDF files.
 The aim is to deliver certificates as digital assets (NFTs) on the Algorand blockchain, supporting on-chain verification, security, and additional functionality through smart contracts.[1]